agni-datta/csLaTeX/csdeferproofs/README.md

 aliases: README
 linter-yaml-title-alias: README
 date created: Monday, May 18th 2026, 8:30:22 pm
-date modified: Monday, May 18th 2026, 8:35:06 pm
+date modified: Tuesday, May 19th 2026, 1:35:34 am
 ---

 <!-- @format -->

 ## csdeferproofs

 Collects theorem proofs and flushes them to a “Missing Proofs” appendix in submission mode; proofs stay inline in eprint mode.
-No source changes needed between modes—flip one option.
+No source changes needed between modes: flip one option.

 Built on [proof-at-the-end](https://ctan.org/pkg/proof-at-the-end).
 Compatible with `csamsmath`, `csbook`, `cslecture`, `llncscrypto` (with `theorems`), `csthm`, and any package that declares `proof` via `thmtools` or `amsthm`.

 ### The idea

 You declare a flagged variant of each theorem environment you want to defer (e.g. `theoremE` alongside `theorem`).
 You write your theorem statement inside `theoremE` and its proof inside `deferproof`.
 In submission mode the proof is collected and flushed at `\printDeferredProofs`, with each proof under its own `\subsection*` heading “Proof of Lemma 3.4”.
 In eprint mode `deferproof` behaves exactly like a plain `proof` and everything stays in place.
-Theorem statements are always typeset—only the proofs move.
+Theorem statements are always typeset: only the proofs move.

 ### Requirements

-- `proof-at-the-end` (CTAN)—required when `appendix=true`.
+- `proof-at-the-end` (CTAN): required when `appendix=true`.
-- `kvoptions`, `etoolbox`—usually already present.
+- `kvoptions`, `etoolbox`: usually already present.

----

 ### Usage